sthonnard/ssimparser/README.md

 # ssimparser

-A tool for parsing IATA SSIM Schedules (Chapter 7) into a Data Frame.
+Parse IATA SSIM Schedules (Chapter 7) into a Data Frame.

 *Note: currently limited to types 2 and 3.*